 However, they suspect that biological and environmental influence on the person could be linked.
 Not to mention, frequent exposure to stressful situations may be responsible.
 A death in the family or a severe trauma may set off an attack.
 This could occur soon after the event, or in some people, the same can take years to show.

 Some people complain about churning stomach, dry mouth, chest pain, and hot flushes.
 The sense of fear and terror could be more intense in people with a history of heart attack of heart disease.
-And as mentioned above, because of this, patients constantly live in a fear of another attack thus, creating a vicious cycle.
+And as mentioned earlier, because of this, patients constantly live in a fear of another attack thus, creating a vicious cycle.

 Treatment focuses on managing the panic attack symptoms, and reducing its occurrences.
 Mostly, a combination of medications and therapies proves effective in helping people lead normal lives.
 Psychotherapy is one effective way which most people go for when it comes to treating panic attack disorder.

 For instance, the patient could be advised to exercise some breathing patterns as soon as he/she starts getting anxious or frightened about something.
 Another important part of the therapy is to guide the patient to open up to his/her unresolved or unconscious thoughts or behavior, which may have a contribution in the causing panic attacks.

 There are certain medicines which also help in reducing the frequency of panic attacks during nights and daytime.
 They include anti-depressant and anti-anxiety drugs.
 They prove to be more effective when used in conjunction with psychotherapy.
 Some patients may also be given heart medications to manage symptoms such as irregular heartbeats.

 Needless to say, daily exercise and a healthy diet also help.
 It is also important to stop assuming about all possible repercussions of any negative situation(s) you are dealing with.
-Above all, have faith in yourself, and believe that everything will be fine - self motivation is the key...
+Above all, have faith in yourself, and believe that everything will be fine - self motivation is the key.